neulab/AfricanVoices/README.md

 - Correct a mistake in the current number dictionaries or add alternatives.
 - Help in improving the documentation or code
 - Evaluate output of a synthesizer.

+## License

+The dataset created by AfricanVoices (Kenyan English, Suba and Luo) is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

+### Usage for individual research and open source projects

+For individual research purposes and projects that are open source, you are free to use the dataset without any restrictions.
+Feel free to explore, analyze, and incorporate the data into your work, as long as you comply with the terms of the license.

+### Commercial use and licensing

+If you are interested in using the dataset for commercial purposes, please reach out to us to obtain a separate license.
+We are open to discussing licensing options that meet your specific needs.
+Contact us via aogayo&#64;andrew.cmu.edu to initiate the licensing process.

+### Third-Party datasets

+Please note that the datasets that we developed from other sources listed in [Data sources](#data-sources) are released under their original licenses.
+It is essential to refer to the original data sources and their respective licenses for proper attribution and compliance.
+We recommend reviewing the individual dataset files or documentation for details on the original sources and licenses.

+We encourage collaboration and innovation, and we believe that by working together, we can create amazing things.
+Thank you for your interest in our dataset, and we look forward to hearing about the exciting ways it contributes to your research and projects!

 # References
 [1] E. Gauthier, L. Besacier, S. Voisin, M. Melese, and U. P.